calum74/econv/README.md

 (3)  (-plg(p) - qlg(q))/p
 ```

 We now see the purpose of fetching as much entropy as possible up front.
 In order to achieve efficient conversion, we make `q` as small as possible, which is done by making `limit` as large as possible (e.g. 2^64-1), and `input_size` as small as possible, i.e. 2.
-When converting from a binary source producing (say) chunks of 32-bits, that is split so that the input size is 2 and not 2^32.
+Note that chunks of binary entropy are buffered and read 1 bit at a time, so the `input_size` is taken to be 2.

-`limit` is determined by the size of `result_type`, therefore `entropy_converter<uint64_t>` is more efficient than `entropy_converter<uint32_t>`, at the expense of slightly more buffering.
+`limit` is the largest value represented by `result_type`.
+Therefore `entropy_converter<uint64_t>` is more efficient than `entropy_converter<uint32_t>`, at the expense of slightly more buffering.

 ## A better estimate of entropy loss

-The previous section gave a conservative estimate for entropy loss based on the range of possible values for `range` and `restrict`.
+The previous section gave a conservative estimate for entropy loss based on the range of possible values for `range` and `new_range`.

 ```
     limit/input_size < range <= limit
-    range <= new_range < range+output_size
+    range-output_size < new_range <= range
 ```

 If we instead take `range` and `new_range` to be in the middle of their ranges, we get